-Should I Treat Other Pets With The Mange Solution?
+Should I Treat My Other Pets With The Borax Bath?

 Consider giving your other pets at least one borax bath during the first month to help prevent reinfestation of mites.

-How Do I Clean the Areas Where My Dog Sleeps?
+How Do I Clean Affected Areas Like the Floor and Where My Dog Sleeps?

-Use the borax and peroxide solution to spray down and wipe the floors where your dog lies.
+Use the borax and peroxide solution in a spray bottle to spray down and wipe the floors where your dog lies.
 Also be sure to cleanse its kennel or sleeping area.
 If your dog has pillows or blankets, wash them regularly in hot water with 1 cup of borax.

 Hydrogen peroxide serves as a natural disinfectant and cleanser for the condition.
-H202 works through oxidation by adding additional oxygen into the equation and creating an environment in which the mites cannot survive.
+H202 works through oxidation by adding additional oxygen into the equation and creating an environment in where mites simply cannot survive.

 Borax, also called sodium borate, sodium tetraborate, or disodium tetraborate, is effective in killing mites.

 Water simply functions to dilute the hydrogen peroxide and dissolve the borax.
-This component creates the appropriate solution and makes using the treatment that much easier.
+H202 creates the appropriate solution and makes using the treatment that much easier.

 Do I Need To Use Food Grade Peroxide?